 Tuesday May 15 to Monday June 4, 2012

 During this time Thetis stayed in the marina.
 Her master occupied himself with the completion of house repairs in Kalami.
 He also made a brief visit to the US to attend a family wedding in Chicago.
 On his return he brought a new ship clock to replace the old one that had given up its spirit.
-I also canceled my Cosmote contract for the USB dongle since despite numerous efforts on my and their support staff it never worked satisfactory to last year’s performance.
+I also canceled my Cosmote contract for the USB dongle since despite numerous efforts on my end and calls to their support staff it never worked satisfactory like it did last year.

 During the weekend I bottled last year’s wine.